-Retina Specialists located in Aurora, CO & Littleton, CO
+Retina Specialists located in Aurora, CO & Denver, CO

 Like every other area of your body, your eyes rely on good vascular health to function properly.
-When something compromises your blood vessels — such as one of several retinal vascular diseases — you need the help of an experienced retina specialist like Dr. Ross Chod.
-At his practice, Retina Specialists of Colorado, Dr. Chod helps his patients in Aurora, Colorado, preserve their eyesight through prompt diagnosis and treatment of retinal vascular diseases.
+When something compromises your blood vessels — such as one of several retinal vascular diseases — you need the help of an experienced retina specialist like Dr. Ross Chod and Dr. Michael Jansen.
+At his practice, Retina Specialists of Colorado, Dr. Ross Chod and Dr. Michael Jansen help their patients in Aurora, CO, Denver, CO, Littleton, CO & Arvada, CO, preserve their eyesight through prompt diagnosis and treatment of retinal vascular diseases.
 To learn more, call the office or schedule an appointment using the online booking tool.

 Retinal Vascular Disease Q & A